 If everything has gone wrong in a major way, you can either downgrade to the previous version of the plugin you just upgraded, or restore from the backup you made.

-if you are fairly new to this or more risk averse than me, don’t update all of your plugins at the same time, because if you do, and one causes a problem, you won’t know which one did it.
+I manage a number of websites to make sure that they are kept up to date.
+If you are fairly new to this, or more risk averse like me, don’t update all of your plugins at once, because if you do, and one causes a problem, you won’t know which one did it.

 Major software updates can be more risky.
 Take the upcoming WordPress 5.0 update for example.
 This new version will be introducing a whole raft of new features including a new way of creating content called Gutenberg.
 Such a huge change increases the likelihood of programming errors and compatibility problems, and this can be seen in Gutenberg articles and videos.
 As the release date for WordPress 5 gets closer, many of these problems will be rectified, but some will still make it into the final version.